kaitersgonnakait/gorelik.net/_posts/2018/2018-02-22-overfitting-reading-list.md

 layout: "post"
 ---

 Overfitting is a situation in which a model accurately describes some data but not the phenomenon that generates that data.
 Overfitting was a huge problem in the good old times, where each data point was expensive, and researchers operated on datasets that could fit a single A4 sheet of paper.
-Today, with mega- giga- and tera-bytes datasets, overfitting is ... still a problem.
+Today, with mega giga and tera-bytes datasets, overfitting is ... still a problem.
 A very painful one.
 Following is a short reading list on overfitting.

 I would like to start with Mehmet Suzen mllib.wordpress.com who treats overfitting as "[inaccurate meme in supervised learning](https://mllib.wordpress.com/2017/08/17/understanding-overfitting-an-inaccurate-meme-in-supervised-learning/)"